alaliaa/Unet_Salt_Unflooding/README.md

 absence of low frequencies and long offsets in the data.*

 # Introduction
+Automatic detection of the salt body from seismic images is well dissiminated in the litruture.
+The common use of cross-entropy loss on seismic images in the detection do not allow for estimating the subsalt velocity.
+Thus, we propose a detection based on velocity obtained from Full-waveform inversion using MSE loss.
 Assuming the velocity of the pre-salt sediments and the top of the salt body are well-defined, a 1D U-net network is trained to achieve two goals:

   1. Automatically detect the base of the salt
   2. Estimate the subsalt velocity to facilitate further FWI inversions

-Automatic detection of the salt body from seismic images is well dissiminated in the litruture.
-The common use of cross-entropy loss on seismic images in the detection do not allow for estimating the subsalt velocity.
-Thus, we propose a detection based on velocity obtained from Full-waveform inversion using MSE loss.

-The workflow is shown in the below figure
+Applying a 1D inversion for a flooded velocity model forms the input for the network.
+1D inversion is cheap compared to 2D, which allow generating a bundant training data.
+The target for the network is the true velocity profile.
+The workflow is summerized in the below figure.
 ![Alt text](./Figure/workflow2.png)

+# Experiments